lambdaclass/game_of_life_wasm/README.md

 ## How to run

-First, run `make start-web`.
+First, you have to choose what server do you want to use for hosting the wasm game of life, you can choose between three different implementations using three different libraries: Crossbeam, Async-std or Tokio.
+Whichever you choose the functionalities are the same.
+- `make start_tokio_web`
+- `make start_crossbeam_web`
+- `make start_async_std_web`

 This will compile the wasm file, the web server binary, and bundle everything in the target directory.
 In the end it will start the server up as shown here:
 ![](img/how_to_run.gif)